DedekindsArmy/DedekindsArmy.github.io/about.markdown

 2. Many students are considering pursuing a life as teachers in college or institutes.
 In DA, they can try for themselves what teaching is like, and build the communication skills needed for it.

+This webpage serves as both a repository of lecture notes and a central hub to announce and organize [events](/events).

 Interested in collaborating or attending?
 [Get in touch with us!](mailto:dedekindsarmy@gmail.com)

 ## The team